 DHL (Owned by Deutsche Post) is a great company if you are sending out items over 5KG.
 From small to large boxes.
 Their prices are great and they offer a good service.
 For sending out smaller items they can be a bit more expensive as their business isn’t really designed for sending small packages.

-CONS: They seem to be designed more for the DIY market.
-They’re tracking isn’t great.
+Cons: They seem to be designed more for the DIY market.
+Their tracking isn’t great.
 It’s hard to contact them and they are a bit pricey in comparison to their competition.

 UPS are one of the biggest courier companies in the world.
 With a revenue of $61 billion in 2016, these guys are at the top of their game.
 That still doesn’t mean that they’re right for you though.
 Now although UPS do offer most services your business will ever need they are a very USA based business and their rates are very volume driven.
 UPS offer delivery services for both individuals and businesses.
 They have drop-off options as well as collection services and can deliver to the UK and internationally.
 To book delivery with UPS, all parcels must be packaged in a box.